 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers, trustees and governors in the school and is consistent with the procedures
+This policy applies to all staff, volunteers, governors and Trustees in the Trust and is consistent with the procedures of the 3 safeguarding partners.
+Our policy and procedures also apply to extended school and off-site activities.

 The school plays a crucial role in preventative education.
-This is in the context of a whole-school approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
+This is in the context of a wholeschool approach to preparing pupils for life in modern Britain, and a culture of zero tolerance of sexism, misogyny/misandry, homophobia, biphobia, transphobia and sexual violence/harassment.
 This will be underpinned by our: